hburns2/Dogs-In-Media/PuppyBowl/README.txt

 Date accessed: September 18, 2018 --> downloaded HTML files

 October 2, 2018: Used XPath to extract the season lineups from X-XIV (2014-2018).
 Extracted data includes name of dog, team, breed, age, and location.
+This raw data can be found in X.txt - XIV.txt.
+A screenshot of the XPath query built to extract said data can be found in the "XPath_sample_image.png" file.